Vicky Phelan: CervicalCheck cancer scandal

-In 2011, Phelan underwent testing for cervical cancer as part of the CervicalCheck programme and was given the all clear.
+In 2011, Phelan underwent testing for precancerous cervical cells as part of the CervicalCheck programme and was given the all clear.
 However, the smear reading was inaccurate and Phelan was diagnosed with cancer in 2014.

 Phelan began a campaign to find out what had happened.
 The result of the investigation led to a State apology in 2018.
 She also took the state to court in 2017 and in 2018 settled a court case with Clinical Pathology Laboratories who had conducted the testing, winning a settlement worth €2.5 million.
 Phelan also refused to sign a non-disclosure agreement as part of this, which led to the discovery that hundreds of women could have benefitted from earlier treatment.
 This led the government to commission the Scally report, an investigation into the controversy carried out by Gabriel Scally.
 She and Stephen Teap, a fellow campaigner, founded the 221+ CervicalCheck patient group for women who had also received negative tests but were later diagnosed with cancer.
 Phelan was awarded an honorary doctorate from UL in June 2018 for her contribution to women's health.
 Phelan also supported the passage of the Dying with Dignity Bill, a bill with the aim of legislating for assisted dying.

 Phelan campaigned for these women for accountability and the truth and was recognised across political and social lines as having stood up against the system and made Ireland a better place for women.
 She lent her voice to many issues which affected women in Ireland.
 Phelan was named as one of the BBC's 100 Women in 2018.
 In February 2022, Phelan was awarded the Freedom of Limerick in recognition of her role in the CervicalCheck campaign.

 Phelan wrote her biography, Overcoming which won the An Post Irish Book of the Year award in 2019 as well as being the RTÉ Radio 1 Listeners’ Choice Award for that year.
 In 2022, a documentary about Phelan entitled Vicky was released in Irish cinemas.